How to Build a Houseboat: Time, Plans and Cost

 The more “boat-like” it is, the better its longevity and the more likely you could get insurance.

 Similar differences apply to plumbing and gas installations.
 Blackwater (sewage) cannot ever be leaked from the system, so the house will have to have an RV-style holding tank that gets pumped out by the marina.
 A few houseboat communities have full-time sewer hookups, but it’s rare in the boating world.
-Many houseboat owners get around this by installing composting toilets
+Many houseboat owners get around this by installing marine composting toilets.

 Freshwater may come from the dock.
 In some areas, grey water might be discharged.
 On inland lakes, you likely need to hold it for pump-out, just like the blackwater.